kjs222/clean-old-lambda-versions-action/README.md

 ### Clean Lambda Versions

-This action deletes lambda versions, keeping the most recent based on the number specified
+This action deletes lambda versions, keeping the most recent versions up to the number of versions specified.
+It will not attempt to delete any versions associated with an alias.

 Requires the following environment variables: